goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## Towards Syntactic-Semantic Tree Kernels

-Ignoring all of the theory and code above would not be unreasonable.
-The major criticism of ST, PTK, SSTK kernels is that they are syntactic, and syntax is not meaning.
+Ignoring all of the theory and code in the previous sections would not be unreasonable.
+The major criticism of ST and PTK kernels is that they are syntactic, and syntax is not meaning.
 A simple example:

 1. The girl went to the store to buy __eggs__ for the family.
 2. The girl went to the store to buy __milk__ for the family.

 The sentences generate the same constituency parse tree (minus) the differing terminal leaf, but have completely different meanings.
 Put plainly, the sentences above are grammatically the same except for the one word difference.
 However, the SST kernel we implemented above would give a very high similarity score for the **meaning** of the two sentences even though we know that they have different meanings.
 Bloehdorn and Moschitti propose a theoretically elegant modification to solve our problem.
-Define the tree kernel as:
+This new syntactic-semantic tree kernel (**SSTK**) is defined as:

 $$ K_{SSTK} = comp(f_1, f_2) \prod_{t=1}^{nt_{(f1)}} SIM(f_1(t),f_2(t)) $$

 where $comp(f_1, f_2)$ is $1$ if $f_1$ differs from $f_2$ only in the terminal nodes and 0 otherwise, $nt(f_i)$ is the number of terminal nodes and $f_i(t)$ is the t-th terminal symbol of $f_i$ numbered from left to right, and $SIM$ is a function returning $[0, 1]$ where $0$ is completely different, and $1$ means the words are identical in meaning.

 Now in plain English.
-If the two tree fragments don't have the same non-terminal structure then we're done.
-We're still ignoring fragments that are not **identical** in syntactic structure (grammar).
+If the two tree fragments don't have the same non-terminal structure then we end the computation early.
+The SSTK is the same as PTK and SST in that it ignores tree fragments that are not **identical** in syntactic structure (grammar).
 Say the two tree fragments have the same non-terminal structure, but different terminal nodes (leaves).
 This means the two sentence structures have the same syntax but different words.
 So our indicator function $comp(f_1, f_2)$ returns 1, and we compute the multiplicative product by computing the similarity of each in-order pair of terminal leaves.

 This is where it gets admittedly ridiculous.
 How exactly do we quantify the semantic similarity of two words.
 Doesn't this depend on the sentence context?
 This is where there is no good answer yet.
 There are computational kernels that give similarity metrics on word databases like WordNet, but we don't have significant evidence on which is best for different classes of problems.
 Our implementation used the raw score returned by WordNet, but that isn't very interesting.